ben-polinsky/itwin-node-js-briefcase-test/README.md

 NODE_TLS_REJECT_UNAUTHORIZED=0 npm start
 ```

 If this then succeeds, the underlying issue may be due to a self-signed certificate and/or corporate proxy.
+The logs produced should help us further diagnose the issue.